Step-by-Step Instructions

 -

-- Collect all the required materials and tools for the cleanout process.
-Ensure you have protective gear, such as gloves and masks, to keep yourself safe while working.
+- Collect all required materials and tools beforehand to streamline the cleanout process.
+Ensure you have enough protective gear for everyone involved.

 -